 Registration

 We invite the submission of original research contributions relating to neuromorphic AI hardware.
-Authors willing to present may submit 1-page abstract using the following template via the following submission form by the deadline.
-The submitted papers will be reviewed by the committee and accepted papers will be assigned either oral presentation or poster presentation.
+Authors willing to present may submit a 1-page abstract using the following template via the following submission form by the deadline.
+The submitted abstracts will be reviewed by the committee and accepted ones will be assigned poster presentation.

 Topics are as follows: